BTS members' most incredible luxury watches

 – What is the most expensive watch BTS has ever worn?

-BTS leader RM wore a luxury watch — the Rolex Daydate Platinum Bar which comes at a price tag of USD 77000 (INR 64 lakh approx.).
+BTS leader RM wore a luxury watch — the Rolex Daydate Platinum Bar which comes at a price tag of USD 77000.
 It’s by far the most expensive watch the BTS or any idol has worn.

 – Which watch brand does BTS wear?